themanyone/gcodeThumb/README.md

 ## Troubleshooting

+If no thumbnails are generated, clear cache to regenerate thumbnails and reboot or log out & log in.

+`rm -rf ~/.cache/thumbnails`

-If no thumbnails are generated, follow the above instruction to clear the thumbnail cache.
-If it still doesn't work, edit the "MimeType=" line in `~/.local/share/thumbnailers/gcode.thumbnailer`.
+If thumbnails still don't work, edit the "MimeType=" line in `~/.local/share/thumbnailers/gcode.thumbnailer`.
 Use `grep -i gcode /usr/share/mime/*` to discover what mimetypes the system is using and try those.
 Refer to `https://specifications.freedesktop.org/shared-mime-info-spec/` for complete documentation.

 Sometimes GTK bugs out, and it becomes necessary to update its icon cache as well.